-- Masks: Fully vaccinated individuals do not need to wear masks, but unvaccinated/status unknown individuals must still wear masks.
+- Masks: Even with the lifting of most restrictions, the Governor's recent announcement indicates that although fully vaccinated individuals do not need to wear masks, unvaccinated/status unknown individuals must still wear masks.
 Unvaccinated/status unknown individuals may only remove their mask indoors while physically distanced, seated, and eating/drinking; and outdoors while maintaining six feed of distance.

-- Physical Distancing: Fully vaccinated individuals do not need to be physically distanced, but unvaccinated/status unknown individuals need to maintain six feet of distance from others.
+- Physical Distancing: Similar to the continued mask rules, though fully vaccinated individuals do not need to be physically distanced, unvaccinated/status unknown individuals are still required to maintain six feet of distance from others.
 In lieu of six feet of social distance, appropriate physical barriers may be used for unvaccinated/status unknown individuals so long as they do not present a health or safety hazard.

 Amendments to the New York HERO Act & Other Significant Developments

 These guidance updates come against the backdrop of recently enacted amendments to the New York HERO Act.
 On June 11, 2021, the State enacted significant amendments to the New York HERO Act, which modify the Act’s reach and requirements in several important ways that employers will welcome.
 We wrote about the recently enacted HERO Act, in its original form, here.
 The Act requires the New York State Department of Labor (NYSDOL) to promulgate industry-specific safety standards for the prevention of airborne disease that employers must adopt, among other things.
 The enacted amendments change the following provisions: